dave-shawley/pydantic-tornado/doc/users-guide/injections.md

 | `tornado.httputil.HTTPServerRequest` | The request being processed                                       |
 | `tornado.web.Application`            | The `application` attribute from the request handler              |
 | `tornado.web.RequestHandler`         | The [tornado.web.RequestHandler][] that is processing the request |

+You can access most of the traditional Tornado interface by injecting a [tornado.web.RequestHandler][] parameter.

 ## Supported parameter types